lmachens/kadira-server/README.md

     }
 },
 ```
 ### ATTENTION!
-As most webapps work using HTTPS, metrics and errors should be collected using HTTPS connection to Kadira APM, too.
+As most webapps work using HTTPS, metrics and errors should be collected using HTTPS connection to APM, too.
 You can build NGINX image for it, using example settings provided in ./docker/nginx folder of this repo.

 ## Changes to original Kadira